 The Do’s And Don’ts Of Detailing Your Car

 When it comes to car detailing, there can be no shortcuts.
-It all starts with the wash.
-The products and techniques used can make all the difference.
+Attention to detail, quality products and techniques make all the difference, and it all starts with the wash.

 Don't use a sponge

-Don’t: Use a sponge.
+Don’t: Put the sponge down and walk away.
 The motoring shelves in supermarkets and high street motor factors are groaning with products to wash a vehicle, including sponges.
-Yet, as any car care professional will tell you, sponges are not a good idea because inexpensive artificial car washing sponges tend to be flat-faced and quite dense.
-This can be the cause of swirl marks in car paintwork.
+Yet, as any car care professional will tell you, sponges are one of the worst things you can use to wash your car, as the artificial, dense surface moves dirt rather than lift and can cause swirl marks in the paintwork.

-Bringing the shampoo-engorged sponge to the car bodywork and commencing washing using the usual circular motion, means that any grit on the car gets trapped in and beneath the sponge.
-Although minute, these grit particles can be abrasive and the result is swirl marks; those fine hairline scratches that mar the surface and spoil the shine.
+Bringing the shampoo-engorged sponge to the car bodywork and beginning to wash in circular motions traps any grit on the car in and beneath the sponge.
+Although small, these grit particles can be abrasive, resulting in swirl marks, which are fine hairline scratches that mar the surface and distract from the shine.

 Wash Your Car Using The Two-Bucket Method.

 Don’t: Use a single bucket.
-During the process of washing dirt and grit can get transferred from the car into the wash bucket and this can result in the contamination of the water.
-Any grit in the bucket can potentially be carried back to the car.
+Dirt and grit from the car can be transferred into the wash bucket during the washing process, contaminating the water.
+Any grit in the bucket has the potential to be transported back to the car.

-Do: As suggested by the heading, the two bucket method uses two buckets, one for the shampoo solution and one for the water rinse.
-Soak the wash mitt in the solution and commence to washing.
-Returning for the next load, first immerse the mitt into the rinse water to wash away any dirt and detritus.
-It is possible to find grit guards that sit low in the buckets to trap any grit at the bottom as a further safeguard.
+Do: As suggested by the heading, the two bucket method uses two buckets, one with the shampoo in and one for just plain water to rinse.
+Soak the wash mitt in the shampoo bucket and commence the washing.
+When returning for the next load, first immerse the mitt into the rinse water to wash away any dirt and detritus.
+As an added precaution, grit guards that sit low in the buckets will trap any grit and dirt at the bottom.

 Always Use A Good Quality Car Shampoo

 Don’t: Be cheap.
-There are plenty of car shampoos on the market that promise much but they are not all ideal.
-Some contain detergents which can strip away previously applied wax and the biggest culprit is household washing-up liquid.
+There are numerous car shampoos on the market that promise performance but they are not all ideal.
+Some contain detergents which can strip away previously applied wax, with household washing-up liquid being the biggest culprit.
 Leave it on the kitchen window sill!